 7.1.
 Heap Only Tuple (HOT)

-The HOT was implemented in version 8.3 to effectively use the pages of both index and table when the updated row is stored in the same table page that stores the old row.
+PostgreSQL version 8.3 implemented HOT to effectively use both index and table pages when an updated row is stored in the same page as the old row.
 HOT also reduces the need for VACUUM processing.

-Since the details of HOT are described in the README.HOT file in the source code directory, this chapter only provides a brief introduction to HOT.
+Since the README.HOT file in the source code directory describes HOT in detail, this chapter only provides a brief introduction.

-Section 7.1.1 first describes how to update a row without HOT to clarify the issues that HOT resolves.
+Section 7.1.1 describes how PostgreSQL updates a row without HOT to clarify the issues that HOT resolves.
 Section 7.1.2 then describes how HOT works.

 7.1.1.
 Update a Row Without HOT

-Assume that the table ’tbl’ has two columns: ‘id’ and ‘data’; ‘id’ is the primary key of ’tbl’.
+Assume the table ’tbl’ has two columns: ‘id’ (primary key) and ‘data’.

 testdb=# \d tbl